Eyelid Surgery Ft Lauderdale

 What Anesthesia is Used for a Blepharoplasty Procedure?

 Most of these procedures are performed under local anesthesia in the office.
-An oral sedative is frequently administered as well to help relax you during the procedure.
+An oral sedative is often administered as well to help relax you during the procedure.
 Oral sedation includes the use of oral Valium.

 How long does a Blepharoplasty take?